Portrait Photography Training in Essex

-In a perfect world, all digital sensors, lenses, shutters and light meters would be exactly on the “same page”, and light metering would be an exact science.
-Unfortunately the performance of any of these devices cannot be assumed, plus light meters are set to slightly different calibration constants from their respective manufacturers.
+In a perfect world, all digital sensors, lenses, shutters and light meters would be precisely on the”same page”, and light metering would be an exact science.
+Unfortunately, the performance of any of these devices cannot be assumed, plus light meters are set to slightly different calibration constants from their respective manufacturers.

-There is also the human factor, everyone will have their own opinion on what is a “correct” exposure based their eyesight.
-Since perception of light and color vary from person to person, judgment of exposure will vary also.
+There is also the human factor; everyone will have their own opinion on “correct” exposure based on their eyesight.
+Since the perception of light and colour varies from person to person, exposure judgment will also vary.

-The following steps are provided by Sekonic so you may need to check with the manufacturer of your own device
+Sekonic provides the following steps, so you may need to check with the manufacturer of your specific device.

 - Take your first test image by setting the camera to agree with what the meter shows.

 - With a digital camera, you can evaluate the exposures immediately.
-If you are lucky, the “perfect” exposure will be the one that exactly matched the meter.
-No adjustment will be needed.
-If you feel that an over or under adjustment is needed, use the meter’s calibration* or compensation function (see below for the L358) to make your changes.
+If you are lucky, th” “perfect” exposure will be the one that exactly matches the meter.
+You will need no adjustment.
+If you feel that an over or under adjustment is required, use the meter’s calibration* or compensation function (see below for the L358) to make your changes.
 Shoot another test with the adjusted meter.

 It is advisable to perform this test every six months.
 Repeat this test if you are going to use a different camera.
 You may also check the ambient mode the same way with a constant light source.
 (Modeling lights work well).

-If you wish match the incident readings to a particular gray card, mount the meter in a fixed location and take your readings, taking care not to permit any stray light through the back of the meter.
+If you wish to match the incident readings to a particular grey card, mount the meter in a fixed location and take your readings, taking care not to permit any stray light through the back of the meter.

 Shoot some test images and evaluate them as before.

-Press the power button on while holding down the ISO 1 and IS0 2 buttons simultaneously; the screenwill dosplay CAL 0.0 (for calibration).
+Press the power button on while holding down the ISO 1 and IS0 2 buttons simultaneously; the screen will display CAL 0.0 (for calibration).

-The calibration setting can be changed by rotating the jog wheel while pressing and holding down the ISO 1 and IS0 2 buttons simultaneously.
+You can change the calibration setting by rotating the jog wheel while pressing and holding down the ISO 1 and IS0 2 buttons simultaneously.

 A range of +/- 1.0 EV in 1/10 stop increments is possible for calibration.
 The calibration setting is not displayed on the main screen once.